Palestinians light candles to honor the late South African leader Nelson Mandela as they mourn in Gaza City, Gaza, Dec. 8, 2013.

 The exhibition’s 296-year time span begins with Michael VIII Palaeologus’ reclamation of Constantinople on Aug.
 15, 1261.
 The Byzantine leader’s official lead seal, commemorating his reconquest of the city 57 years after it fell to the knights of the Fourth Crusade, is one of the earliest works included in the exhibition.

-Curator Helen C. Evans told the Washington Report that she chose to end the show at the year 1557 because, she believed, that year the German librarian Hieronymous Wolfe first used the word “Byzantium” in a publication.
+Curator Helen C. Evans told the Washington Report on Middle East Affairs, that she chose to end the show at the year 1557 because, she believed, that year the German librarian Hieronymous Wolfe first used the word “Byzantium” in a publication.
 “He is supposed to have based the Latin neuter word on the Greek name of the town founded by the legendary king Byzas in the sixth century BC,” Evans explained, “the site on which Constantinople, New Rome, was built.
 In changing the name of the ”˜empire of the Romans’ to ”˜Byzantium,’” the curator noted, “Wolfe made the real state into a memory.”

 Many of the exhibit’s faith-inspired art treasures are being displayed for the first time outside the churches, monasteries and museums of the 30 countries that house them.
 Among the works are 40 ancient icons from the Monastery of St. Catherine at Mount Sinai, Egypt, the oldest continually occupied monastery in Christendom.
 Icons (the Greek word for image or picture) always have played an important role in the Orthodox Christian Church.
 Large ones adorn the walls of churches, while for centuries small icons have been carried by monks, pilgrims and religious devotees for protection and solitary devotion.
 Also on view at the Metropolitan are several early 14th century icons from the famed Iconic Gallery in Orhid, in the former Yugoslav republic of Macedonia.